-

 Nowadays, email is becoming a crucial part of our daily communication.
 Gmail, an effective email client with generous storage capacity, has become a popular choice for managing emails.
-Sometimes, Gmail’s storage becomes full, and that leads to some critical errors in Gmail, As a result, you need a great solution to free up space in Gmail.
+Sometimes, Gmail’s storage becomes full, and that leads to some critical errors in Gmail, As a result, you need a great solution to clean up space in Gmail.
 In this blog, we’ll see various methods to free up space and keep your inbox tidy.
 Moreover, you can simply opt for the Gmail Backup Tool to do the same.

 Google generously offers users 15 gigabytes (GB) of free digital storage.
 This storage is used for all sorts of things, like your Gmail emails, stuff you save in Google Drive, and photos that you don’t let Google’s mailbox data compress.
 Sounds like a lot, right?
 It is, but here’s the thing: when you dive into Google’s world and start using its services a lot, space can get filled up quickly.